-Take the time to listen.
+Take the time to listen to Chawn today.

 In this episode of Courage in a Crisis, my special guest is Franziska Iseli.
 Franziska is a marketing expert and co-founder of Basic Bananas, founder of Business Hood, Ocean Lovers and Moments of Humanity.
 2013 winner of Young Entrepreneur Year Award, a board member at the Entrepreneurs Organization and on the judging panel for Singularity University Australia.

 Franziska shares her insights and expertise on how to build a brand in a way that is graceful, kind and generous.
 How to have clarity on what you stand for, what you believe in and standing by that no matter what.

 Take the time to listen to Franziska today.

 Our special guest on this episode is the amazing Maz Farrelly.
 Maz is a superstar.
 She is an international speaker, author, and trainer who’s spent the last twenty years making TV & Movies and winning awards in London, LA, and Australia.
 She’s worked on huge shows, everything from The X Factor to The Celebrity Apprentice, Dancing With The Stars to Big Brother, and helped created Q&A for the ABC.